Alternate Private Keys (APKs) are intended for advanced users only. APKs are not necessary for Atakama to operate normally, safely, and securely.

-Alternate private keys (APKs) allow you to simultaneously protect your files with both Atakama multi-device encryption and traditional public-key encryption.
+APKs allow you to simultaneously protect your files with both Atakama multi-device encryption and traditional public-key encryption.
 In a disaster-like situation in which no threshold number of Atakama devices are available to recover your files, the APK may be used as a “master key” to decrypt your files en masse.

 In Atakama, the contents of each file are encrypted with a unique AES key.
 In standard operation, the AES key is copied and split into multiple pieces - one for each device - before the original key is discarded.
 When attempting to open and decrypt the file, a threshold number of devices must consent to returning their key-pieces in order for the AES key to be reassembled.

-Do not generate the public-private key pair on any computer running Atakama
+- Do not generate the public-private key pair on any computer running Atakama

-Only transfer the public key to the computer(s) running Atakama
+- Only transfer the public key to the computer(s) running Atakama

 When used, an APK effectively bypasses Atakama’s multi-device threshold protection and increases the risk of an intrusion.
-If you do not have business or technical policies which require the use of an APK, we strongly recommend establishing forms of redundancy within Atakama’s multi-device approach such as adding additional devices or generating additional recovery wordsets.
+If you do not have business or technical policies that require the use of an APK, we recommend establishing forms of redundancy within Atakama’s multi-device approach such as adding additional devices or generating additional recovery wordsets.

 Any changes to an APK in Atakama, whether adding it the first time, changing it, or removing it, apply only to files created after the change.

-If you create or protect files prior to adding the APK, they would not be recoverable in a disaster scenario using the APK.
+- If you create or protect files prior to adding the APK, they would not be recoverable in a disaster scenario using the APK.

-To use an APK with files that are already protected by Atakama, those files must first be decrypted (removed from Atakama), then protected again.
+- To use an APK with files that are already protected by Atakama, those files must first be decrypted (removed from Atakama), then protected again.

 If removal of an APK from a file is required, please open a support ticket.